legenduzair/classic-pong/README.md

    - **Cause**: When exporting the wireframes to PDF, the option to include page numbers and notes were ticked.
    - **Fix**: When exporting the wireframes to PDF, the option to include page numbers and notes were unticked.

+- **Bug No 5**
+   - **Problem**: On iOS Safari on iPhones, the screen would scroll and zoom when controlling the paddle with touch using finger swipe.
+   - **Cause**: No function included in code to prevent the default touch behaviour.
+   - **Fix**: For iOS, the function for preventing the default touch behaviour needed to be called in an event listener and the passive was set to false.
+This is a common issue and the fix was found on [Stack Overflow](https://stackoverflow.com/).

 ## Validator Testing

   - HTML